 Even now, in 2022, we wouldn’t be shocked to hear that a doctoral thesis committee would be a room full of men—the PhD candidate and all four professors.
 A room full of women, however, and we’re not sure if it’s happened in engineering before.
-Because Rackham Graduate School doesn’t track gender in this way, we don’t know for certain whether the committee assembled by Emma Brannon, a PhD candidate in chemical engineering, is the first or not.
-But we do know for every woman on the committee, this is a first.
+Since Rackham Graduate School doesn’t track gender in this way, we don’t know for certain whether the committee assembled by Emma Brannon, a PhD candidate in chemical engineering, is the first or not, but we do know for every woman on the committee, this is a first.

 Their experiences vary widely, reflecting different times and cultures, influenced by locations, colleges and lab leaders.
 They have been agents of change, and they have benefited from mentors who also sought to build positive cultures.
 And they each excel in areas that relate to Brannon’s project.

 In the lab of Lola Eniola-Adefeso, a University Diversity and Social Transformation Professor of Chemical Engineering, Brannon explores different kinds of biodegradable particles and how they can be used to treat acute inflammatory diseases with an injection.
 This includes sepsis, commonly known as blood poisoning, and acute respiratory distress syndrome, an aggressive form of lung inflammation, currently best known for its role in severe COVID-19.

 Brannon’s committee includes Eniola-Adefeso and three other professors with complementary expertise:

 - Fei Wen, an associate professor of chemical engineering, who profiles immune systems and develops vaccines.
 She will advise on interactions with the immune system.

 - Kelly Arnold, an assistant professor of biomedical engineering, who makes computational models of inflammatory diseases and immune responses.

 - Jouha Min, a new assistant professor of chemical engineering, who studies inflammatory markers for sepsis.